rizkyilhampra/nvim-config/README.md

 # Aquila's Neovim Configuration
-An personal IDE/Editor write from scratch
+An my personal IDE/Editor write from scratch
 > Nah.
 I've many stole it from other people configuration :).

 I mainly used this as an web developer.
 Currently focus on PHP Laravel project (when 'php is dead'), so i think currently only configured well for that case.
-Let see if i'm moved focus other ecosystem/language, i wil update my writing (if i'm not lazy too)
+Let see if i'm moved focus other ecosystem/language, i wil update my configuration and writing(if i'm not lazy too)

 ## How to run this thing?
 ### Requirement